 What makes telephone recording laws a bit tricky is that the laws differ by location, and each country abides by its own set of rules and regulations.
 For example, according to Wikipedia, Canadian law mandates that at the very least, one party on the line be made aware that a recording is taking place.

-Again, it is highly recommended you seek assistance from your legal advisor.
+Again, it is highly recommended you seek assistance from your legal adviser.
 This is only a brief overview of general state laws and not intended as legal counsel.

 In the United States, the law again varies, this time on state laws and regulations.
 Each state will generally fall into one of two categories: an ‘all-party notification’ state or a ‘one-party notification’ state.